ANR-kFLOW/event-relation-classification/README.md

 <pre><code>python sentence_generation.py</code></pre>

-<p>This script will take as input a CSV file containing a list of examples with the desired event relation, and output a new CSV file containing the original data as well as the newly generated sentences.</p>
+<p>This script will take as input a CSV file containing a list of examples with the desired event relation, and output a new CSV file containing the  newly generated sentences.</p>

 <h2>Event Triggers Generation</h2>
 <p>To generate event triggers for a given set of sentences, you can use the following command:</p>